About

 Ribbon sandwiches were a quintessential part of parties and gatherings when I was growing up.
 These little tea sandwiches are so pretty and so delicious, and colorful like a rainbow!

-The prettiest quadruple decker (or multi-decker), aka tea sandwiches, or club sandwiches, these vegetarian ribbon sandwiches are the perfect party appetizer!
+The prettiest quadruple decker (or multi-decker), aka tea sandwiches, or club sandwiches, these vegetarian ribbon sandwiches are the perfect party appetizers and tea time snacks!

 Ribbon sandwiches laid on its side on a white platter.